 Name of Child: Date of Birth:

 Address of Child:

 Name of Parent(s):

 Address of Parent(s):(if different from child)

-maintain epinephrine in cartridge injet to students who experience allergic re- guardian or a prior written order of a State law permits the parent or guardi school medical advisor that epinephr nurse and other qualified school personnel in all public schools to ectors (EpiPens) for the purpose of administering emergency first aid eactions and do not have a prior written authorization of a parent or qualified medical professional for the administration of epinephrine ian of a student to submit a written directive to the school nurse or rine shall not be administered to such student in emergency or those parents who refuse to have epinephrine administered to only for the 2020 school year.
+maintain epinephrine in cartridge injectors (E to students who experience allergic reactions guardian or a prior written order of a qualified State law permits the parent or guardian of a school medical advisor that epinephrine shall d other qualified school personnel in all public schools to cpiPens) for the purpose of administering emergency first aid and do not have a prior written authorization of a parent or d medical professional for the administration of epinephrine. student to submit a written directive to the school nurse or ll not be administered to such student in emergency parents who refuse to have epinephrine administered to the 2020 school year.

-I, , the parent/guardian of, Print name of student
+I, , the e parent/guardian of

-epinephrine to the above named student for purposes of emergency
+Print name of parent/guardian refuse to permit the administration of epineph first aid in the case of an allergic reaction.
+Print name of student nrine to the above named student for purposes of emergency

 Signature of Parent/Guardian Date

-Please return the completed origina[Insert no al form to your child's school nurse or school medical advisor, ame of medical advisor] at [Insert address of medical
+Please return the completed original form

 advisor].
+[Insert address of medical

 10/2017